 Simple Guide to Helping Your Teen Set Realistic Goals for the New Year

 The New Year is the perfect time to start fresh.
-If there’s any aspect of life that could be improved, setting some clear and attainable goals can help!
+If there’s any aspect of life that could be improved, setting some clear and realistic goals can help!
 Sometimes it’s hard for teens to set goals, especially realistic goals.
 Here’s how you can help:

 Allow them to take It Slow